Donaldclk/-Quotes/README.md

 ```

-## 📚Intellectual property
+## :books:Intellectual property
 ```
-❗️Please be aware of the copyright and plagiarism activity that might cause issues.
+:exclamation:Please be aware of the copyright and plagiarism activity that might cause issues.
 ```

-## :books:License
+## :ticket:License
 The entire repository is licensed with [MIT](https://choosealicense.com/licenses/mit/).